-At the end of the day, we still spends tons of time editing text, from code to simple configuration files.
+At the end of the day, we still spend tons of time editing text, from code to simple configuration files.
 Choosing the right text editor can be like choosing a best friend.
 Thankfully there are a ton of free options out there as we will soon see.
 This list does not however include IDEs (Integrated Development Environments), which are text editors with a great deal more functionality as well.
-We cover those in a separate list. although the line between an IDE and Text Editor can be a very blurry thing these days.
+We cover free IDEs in a separate list although the line between an IDE and Text Editor can be a very blurry thing these days.

 Free Text Editors

 Starting this list off with the two oldest, and still among the most popular text editors seems only natural.
-Emacs is an open source text editor that’s been under active development for over 40 years!
-Emacs is obscenely powerfuly but also obscenely difficult to learn.
+Emacs is an open-source text editor that’s been under active development for over 40 years!
+Emacs is obscenely powerful but also obscenely difficult to learn.
 Once you’ve mastered it, you will find other text editors hard to switch to.

 Like Visual Studio, this project is built on top of Electron as well and is highly extensible with a large community behind it.
 Atom was developed by GitHub, which ironically enough is now part of Microsoft, making these two similar editors under the same ownership.
 It’s free and open source as well and runs on all major operating systems.

-Like the simplicty of Notepad that is bundled into Windows, but wish it had 1000x more features?
+Like the simplicity of Notepad that is bundled into Windows, but wish it had 1000x more features?
 Then Notepad++ is the right editor for you.
-It has a very traditional Windows UI, taking heavy influence from it’s namesake, it’s also absolutely loaded in power, with strong text manipulation features, plugin support and much more.
-Sorry Linux and Mac users, Notepad++ is a Windows only editor.
+It has a very traditional Windows UI, taking heavy influence from its namesake, it’s also absolutely loaded in power, with strong text manipulation features, plugin support, and much more.
+Sorry Linux and Mac users, Notepad++ is a Windows-only editor.

 Sublime text was my editor of choice before Visual Studio Code came along.
 It is well named, using this editor is a sublime experience.
-If does what you want from it and otherwise gets out of the way.
+It does what you want from it and otherwise gets out of the way.
 It should be noted, Sublime text isn’t free, you are actually downloaded and using a 100% functional non-limited trial.
-If you continue to use it, or are using it in a commercial environment you need to buy a license.
-The incredibly liberal open ended trial license though grants it a spot on this list, although it technically doesn’t qualify.
+If you continue to use it or are using it in a commercial environment you need to buy a license.
+The incredibly liberal open-ended trial license grants it a spot on this list, although it technically doesn’t qualify.
 Sublime text is available on all major platforms.